Free SAT Tests Preparations with SAT questions and answers

 Choice B is the best answer because it most logically completes the text’s discussion of advance indications of solar flares.
 In this context the word “impending” means imminent or approaching.
 The text mentions a study by Leka and colleagues that found that the Sun’s corona provides an advance indication of solar flares.
 The text then points out why such an advance indication would be useful—solar flares can interfere with communications on Earth—and concludes by describing the characteristic of the corona that gives a warning of a solar flare.
 The text indicates that this characteristic—increased brightness in a particular region of the corona—comes before the appearance of the flare.
 Therefore, in context, the best answer would indicate that the flare is approaching, or impending.

 Choice A is incorrect.
 The best answer would be one that indicates that the increased brightness of the Sun’s corona precedes the appearance of the flare.
-But if the flare were “antecedent,” or previous, then the flare would instead precede the appearance of the increased brightness of the corona, a statement
+But if the flare were “antecedent,” or previous, then the flare would instead precede the appearance of the increased brightness of the corona, a statement that is logically inconsistent.

 Choice C is incorrect.
 The word “innocuous,” or harmless, does not logically complete the text; since solar flares can interfere with communications on Earth, they cannot reasonably be described as innocuous.